bbcmicrobit/micropython/docs/pin.rst

         Set the period of the PWM signal being output to ``period`` in microseconds.
 The minimum valid value is 256µs.

+    .. py:method:: get_analog_period_microseconds()

+        Returns the configured period of the PWM signal in microseconds.

 .. py:class:: MicroBitAnalogDigitalPin